TABLE OF CONTENTS

 Collection, Environment & Global Variables

-Variable is a very powerful feature of Postman.
+The variable is a very powerful feature of Postman.
 Not only does it allow you to save and manage some repeating information (like URLs, authentication tokens or keys, and so on) but by using scripts, you can pass data from one request to the next thus creating some very advanced workflows.

 Global variables are general-purpose variables, ideal for quick results